mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

-Patching can be to partially update any k8s resources (nodes,pods, deployments,etc).
-In this step, we are going to create an nginx container application using the kubectl and  with some label, then update the label.
+In this step, we are going to update the nginx image from nginx:1.16 to nginx:1.17 Before we proceed with the update, let's use  the same application we deployed in the previous step and scale it to 5 replicas again.

-- Let's create a pod in the default namespace and add the label env=prod.
-  `kubectl run nginx --generator=run-pod/v1 --image=nginx --labels=env=prod`{{execute}}
+So, let's scale the application up to 5 replicas:

+`kubectl scale deployment/nginx-deployment --replicas=5`{{execute}}

-- We can verify whether the application has been deployed with the label `kubectl get pod nginx --show-labels`{{execute}}
+We can verify whether the application has been scaled:

+`kubectl get pods`{{execute}}

+`kubectl get deployment/nginx-deployment`{{execute}}

+Check the Ready column in the deployment output, it should display 5/5 when the scaling is completed.

+Let's get all the pods name along with their current nginx image version:
+`kubectl get pods -o custom-columns=Pod_MAME:.metadata.name,IMAGE-VER:.spec.containers[*].image`{{execute}}

-- Now, let's update the label to env=dev using the patch command
+Now, let's proceed with the update.
+We will add the `--record` flag to capture and record the history of our rollout

-  `kubectl patch pod nginx -p '{"metadata":{"labels":{"env":"dev"}}}'`{{execute}}

-  - let's verify with the `--show-labels` flag `kubectl get pod nginx --show-labels`{{execute}}

-- Alternatively, you can use the `kubectl edit` command to manually edit  the resource.
+`kubectl set image deployment/nginx-deployment nginx=nginx:1.17 --record`{{execute}}

+Alternatively, you can achieve the same update result by editing the deployment manifest/config either manually or using the `kubeclt edit deployment DEPLOYMENT NAME` and navigate to .spec.template.spec.container[].image, change the image version and save.

+Click on the Continue button to move on to the next step with the update.